 The Army boasted one of the top club sides during the Victorian era, winning the world's oldest football competition.

-The 2019 FA Cup final kicks off next month - a competition that includes a military team among its winners.
+The 2019 FA Cup final kicks off on Saturday - a competition that includes a military team among its winners.

 While the sides competing in this year's final are worth millions of pounds, in the mid-19th-century football was still finding its identity, with the military well-represented among the top players of the time.